Conley-Morse Graphs Computation Software

 library

-All these libraries are publically available,
+All these libraries are publicly available,

 mainly under the terms of the GNU General Public License.